 Brett has led for the Crown in numerous significant criminal jury trials, including murder, drug-offending, fraud, sexual offending and perjury.
-He is experienced running factually and legally complex jury and judge-alone trials and has had extensive involvement with cases that entails covert surveillance and interception of communications.
-Brett routinely consults with and briefs expert witnesses, including medical and psychological professionals and forensic accounting specialists.
+He is experienced running factually and legally complex jury and judge-alone trials and has had extensive involvement with cases that entail covert surveillance and interception of communications.
+Brett routinely consults with and briefs expert witnesses, including scientific, medical and psychological professionals and forensic accounting specialists.

 LLB (Hons), University of Auckland